11mones/reading-notes/DSA Review.md

-# Advises for the interview
+# Advices for the interview

-* Take a few minutes to think: After the interviewer explains the problem, take a moment to gather your thoughts and formulate a strategy before
-*  jumping into solving the problem.
+* Take a few minutes to think: After the interviewer explains the problem, take a moment to gather your thoughts and formulate a strategy before jumping into solving the problem.
 Avoid trying to fill the silence with talking while simultaneously trying to think.

 * Write down the steps of the solution: Before writing actual code, jot down the general steps of your solution on the whiteboard.
-*  This helps you organize your thoughts and ensures you have a clear plan before diving into coding.
+This helps you organize your thoughts and ensures you have a clear plan before diving into coding.

 * Write pseudocode first: Rather than immediately writing code, start with pseudocode that outlines the structure and logic of your solution.
-*  This allows you to focus on the problem-solving approach without worrying about syntax.
+This allows you to focus on the problem-solving approach without worrying about syntax.

 * Don’t sweat the small stuff: Remember that the interview isn't just about perfect syntax or remembering every detail.
-*  Focus on demonstrating your problem-solving skills, depth of knowledge, and ability to communicate your thoughts effectively.
+  Focus on demonstrating your problem-solving skills, depth of knowledge, and ability to communicate your thoughts effectively.

-* Communicate clearly: Restate the problem to confirm your understanding, ask about edge cases, inquire about test cases,
-*  and discuss your pseudocode with the interviewer.
+* Communicate clearly: Restate the problem to confirm your understanding, ask about edge cases, inquire about test cases, and discuss your pseudocode with the interviewer.
 Communication is key to demonstrating your analytical thinking and collaboration skills.

 * Ask for help when needed: If you encounter difficulties, it's okay to ask for hints or guidance from the interviewer.
-*  Phrasing your request conversationally can show your willingness to learn and adapt.
+  Phrasing your request conversationally can show your willingness to learn and adapt.

 * Review your work: If you have extra time after solving a problem, review your code and logic.
 Focus on algorithmic efficiency and correctness, and ensure you've considered edge cases and potential bugs.

-* Come prepared: Put in the time to prepare for interviews by practicing coding problems, understanding data structures and algorithms,
-*  and refining your problem-solving skills.
+* Come prepared: Put in the time to prepare for interviews by practicing coding problems, understanding data structures and algorithms, and refining your problem-solving skills.
 Being well-prepared boosts your confidence and performance during the interview.

-* Sit down and be humble: Beyond technical skills, showcase qualities like clear communication, respect for the interviewer,
-* willingness to collaborate, empathy, and the ability to accept feedback gracefully.
+* Sit down and be humble: Beyond technical skills, showcase qualities like clear communication, respect for the interviewer, willingness to collaborate, empathy, and the ability to accept feedback gracefully.

-* Communicate prior to the interview: If possible, communicate with the interview point of contact to gather information about the interview
-*  format, style, and any specific areas to prepare for.
+* Communicate prior to the interview: If possible, communicate with the interview point of contact to gather information about the interview format, style, and any specific areas to prepare for.
 This can help you tailor your preparation.

 **Overall, the main theme of the advice is to emphasize communication, thoughtful problem-solving, and a calm, collaborative approach to whiteboard interviews.**